VinceNolan999/ms3-my-movie-catalog/README.md

 #### Future Features

 - Deleted movies to remain on database but removed from users view.
-Admin section to re-instated deleted movies or perma delete.
+Admin section to re-instated deleted movies or permanent delete.

-- Link in movie cards that can direct a user to a purchase of that movie, potential to earn money via refferals.
+- Link in movie cards that can direct a user to a purchase of that movie, potential to earn money via referrals.

 - registration to capture more details from the user, eg, name, address etc.  This will be displayed on the profile page.
-In addition the profile page will have options for the user to update there infomation and/or delete the account.
+In addition the profile page will have options for the user to update there information and/or delete the account.

 - Ability for admin to remove users ability to add/edit or delete movies based only on user details.